pauliacomi/pyGAPS/docs/manual/isotherm.rst

 Accessing isotherm data
 -----------------------

-Once an isotherm is created, it is useful to see is a visual representation of the isotherm.
+Once an isotherm is created, it is useful to check if it contains the correct parameters or have a plot of the isotherm.
+The isotherm classes can be inspected using the following functions:

+    - The Python ``print(iso)`` will display all isotherm properties.
-The isotherm classes contain a ``print_info`` function which will display the isotherm parameters, as well as a graph of the data.
+    - The ``iso.plot()`` function will display an isotherm plot.

-    - PointIsotherm :meth:`~pygaps.classes.pointisotherm.PointIsotherm.print_info`
-    - ModelIsotherm :meth:`~pygaps.classes.modelisotherm.ModelIsotherm.print_info`
+      (:meth:`~pygaps.classes.pointisotherm.PointIsotherm.plot`)
+    - The ``iso.print_info()`` function combines the two above (:meth:`~pygaps.classes.pointisotherm.PointIsotherm.print_info`)

 To access the isotherm data, one of several functions can be used.
-There are individual methods for each data type:
-``pressure``, ``loading`` and ``other_data``.
+There are individual methods for each data type: ``pressure``, ``loading`` and ``other_data``.
 The first two are applicable to both PointIsotherms and ModelIsotherms.
 While PointIsotherm methods return the actual discrete data, ModelIsotherms use their internal model to generate data with the characteristics required.

     - For loading: PointIsotherm :meth:`~pygaps.classes.pointisotherm.PointIsotherm.loading`